PeterLi-Lab/Main-Project/readme.md

 - **Tag Parsing:** All tag parsing uses the StackExchange pipe format: `|tag1|tag2|` → `["tag1", "tag2"]`
 - **Treatment Assignment:** You can easily configure new treatments by editing the `treatments` dictionary in `uplift_treatment_labeling.py`.
 - **Scalability:** The pipeline is designed for large XML files and can be extended for more advanced modeling tasks.
+- **Uplift Modeling:** The improved analysis provides comprehensive insights into treatment effects and model performance.

 ---